By Paul Gable

 A member may seek nonbinding mediation through the department for disputes involving the association’s governing documents or disputes involving a monetary amount of at least two hundred fifty dollars.
 The request for mediation must be submitted on a form prescribed by the department and be accompanied by a nonrefundable fee of fifty dollars.
 Once a request for mediation is received, the department shall send a notice of date, time, and place for the mediation to the member and the board of directors of the homeowners’ association.

-Some legislators, HOA’s, their lawyers and real estate agents criticized the provisions of the Jackson bill as ”onerous” and did a good job of stopping it in the legislature.
+Some legislators, HOA’s, their lawyers and real estate agents have criticized previous HOA bills authored by Jackson as ”onerous”.
 However, as complaints about HOA’s escalate yearly throughout the state, especially along the Grand Strand, the legislators should step up to the plate and create legislation to reign in these independent, often secretive organizations.